The Power of Appreciated Stock in Charitable GivingSubmitted by American Endowment Foundation on November 26th, 2018

 The first issue is that some charitable organizations may not have the capability or understanding on how to accept a gift of stock and how to liquidate it.
 Using a donor advised fund (DAF) at American Endowment Foundation gives you a tool whereby your appreciated stock can be gifted into the fund and held in that format.

-The donor also benefits from no capital gains tax on their gift of appreciated stock.
+The donor may also benefit from no capital gains or net investment income tax on their gift of appreciated stock.
+This can reduce the “gift cost” by as much as 24% when compared to giving cash.
 Furthermore, any continued growth of those appreciated shares within the DAF will be tax-free.

 Contact or call us at 1-888-660-4508 to discuss specifics on how to put the power of appreciated stock to good use in charitable giving.